smeriwether/merimerimeri.com/content/_index.md

-Hi 👋, I'm [Stephen Meriwether](https://stephen.fyi).
-This is my blog where I write about technology, the internet, and my life.
+Hi 👋, I'm [Stephen Meriwether](/about).
+This is my home on the internet.